BEST Genshin Impact Real-Life China Itinerary To Do In 2026

 Day 1 - Wangshu Inn ➡️ Xuankong Temple (Hanging Temple) of Hengshan, Datong│悬空寺,大同市

-How to get there: Datong Nan station 大同南站 ➡️ hail a taxi
+How to get there: train to Datong Nan station 大同南站 ➡️ hail a taxi

 ➡️ On your way back, consider spending at least 1 day exploring the city of Datong, especially the Yungang Grottoes.